zcash/zips/draft-nuttycom-funding-allocation.rst

 Some of the alternatives described below do not specify a termination height for the funding streams they propose.
 In these cases, the termination height is set to `u32::MAX_VALUE`.
-A future network upgrade is required in order for these streams to be terminated.
+A future network upgrade that alters the maximum possible block height MUST also alter these termination heights.

 Alternatives
 ============